andy-emmo/ribosome-building-analysis/README.md

 3-dimensional distance between rRNA residues from one translocation intermediate to another (left) with the small subunit (SSU) body residues aligned (right).

 ![Rotation axes comparison](./images/rotation_axes_01.png)
 Comparison of ratcheting and rolling rotational axes for Giardia translocation intermediates.
+Rotational axes shown as large cylinders, small cylinders represent vectors between initial and final points of the transition.

 ## coot_progressive_refinement
 A script to perform real space refinement in Coot using a docked structure.
 This script orders the residues to be refined by their distance from the (macro)molecule's centre of mass.
 Then it performs this refinement in a step-wise fashion in a sphere of a given radius (determined by the user, some choices in the Coot menu are 8 and 25 Å).